sefffal/Octofitter.jl/docs/src/rv.md

 ```@example 1
 hgca_like = HGCALikelihood(;gaia_id, N_ave=1)
 ```
 In the interests of time, we set `N_ave=1` to speed up the computation.
-This parameter controls how the model smears out the simulated Gaia and Hipparcos measurements.
+This parameter controls how the model smears out the simulated Gaia and Hipparcos measurements in time.
 For a real target, leave it at the default value once you have completed testing.

 ```@example 1